 Context PXI definition and usage AXIe Star System Timing Sets Descriptor (that is the connections of the star triggers defined for PXI Express) A single timing set descriptor is included for each timing slot in the chassis.
-Each indicates the mapping of the set of 3 PXI Express DTAR triggers between timing slot outputs and module DSTAR trigger inputs RULE 3.7: The AXIe chassis shall not include a StarSystemTimingSet descriptor since the single AXIe star trigger is reported with a StarTriggerDescriptor.
-Star Trigger Descriptor (that is, the connection of the star Star Trigger Of which timing slot trigger output is routed to which module slot.
-Note that the PXI-1 star trigger is a single RULE 3.8: The AXIe chassis StarTrigger descriptor always indicates a single star trigger to each slot, with the system module slot as the SystemTimingSlot. trigger bidirectional trigger much For example: defined by like AXIe.
-PXI-1) [StarTrigger0] SystemTimingSlot = 0 PXI_STAR0=1 PXI_STAR1=2 • • • The system timing slot point at the slot containing the system module or zero for embedded system modules.
+Each indicates the mapping of the set of 3 PXI Express DTAR triggers between timing slot outputs and module DSTAR trigger inputs RULE 3.8: The AXIe chassis shall not include a StarSystemTimingSet descriptor since the single AXIe star trigger is reported with a StarTriggerDescriptor.
+Star Trigger Descriptor (that is, the connection of the star For each slot, a description of which timing slot trigger output is routed to which module slot.
+Note that the PXI-1 star trigger is a single RULE 3.9: The AXIe chassis StarTrigger descriptor always indicates a single star trigger to each slot, with the system module slot as the SystemTimingSlot. trigger bidirectional trigger much like AXIe.
+For example: defined by PXI-1) Syst PXI rTrigger0] emTimingSlot = 0 STAR0=1 STAR1=2 ming slot point at the slot containing the le or zero for embedded system modules.